 Petroleum extraction is also responsible for a myriad of social and political troubles around the world.

 Is it time to part with polymers?

-Americans throw away 2.5 million plastic bottles every hour according to the Clean Air Council.
-But quite a few of us are looking for ways to generate less waste.
+Americans throw away 60 million plastic bottles every day according to the Clean Air Council, and many of us are looking for ways to generate less waste.

 Here are 12 easy ways to use less plastic:

 - Carry a stainless steel coffee mug or water bottle.

 - Factor packaging into your decision-making.
 If you can afford to buy the glass jar of tomato sauce instead of a can or plastic bottle, consider whether it’s worth a little extra cash to you.
 (Cans are lined with plastic, and 40 percent still contain BPA.)

 - Bring reusable bags to the store.
 Keep some in your car or bike basket so you don’t forget them.
 Transport produce in reusable bags or a basket.